ta-matsuura/openwhisk-workshops/bootcamp/README.md

 # Serverless Computing

-**Serverless computing** (aka **Funcions-as-a-Service (FaaS)**) refers to a model where the existence of servers is entirely abstracted away.
+**Serverless computing** (aka **Functions-as-a-Service (FaaS)**) refers to a model where the existence of servers is entirely abstracted away.
 I.e. that even though servers still exist, developers are relieved from the need to care about their operation.
 They are relieved from the need to worry about low-level infrastructural and operational details such as scalability, high-availability, infrastructure-security, and so forth.
 Hence, serverless computing is essentially about reducing maintenance efforts to allow developers to quickly focus on developing value-adding code.

 Serverless computing simplifies developing cloud-native applications, especially microservice-oriented solutions that decompose complex applications into small and independent modules that can be easily exchanged.